Digital database has been declared as a new cultural and archival form

 I attempted to construct one that sonically articulates various rhythms of the Hökärangen

 district in Stockholm.
-The database was built of field recordings and interviews reflecting
+The database was built of field recordings and interviews performed during a week and reflecting

 current processes characterizing this neighbourhood.
 The collection accommodated